 Spread this mixture evenly into the prepared baking dish (s).
 Combine the two cheeses and sprinkle evenly over top of the casserole (s).

 Cover the casserole tightly with a sheet of aluminium foil.
 If you are afraid that the cheese will stick to the foil, you can butter the foil on the underside.
 At this point I like to place it onto a baking sheet for ease of inserting and removing it from the oven.

 Bake for 45 minutes.
 Uncover and bake for 15 minutes longer.
 Remove from the oven and allow to stand for about 10 minutes before serving.

-Note – If you are making this casserole a day ahead of time.
-Do not bake, cover with foil and place in the refrigerator the night before, removing it about half an hour prior to baking it.
-If you are making two smaller casseroles, wrap one securely in freezer wrap after you have covered with the cheese and place into the freezer where you can keep it for several months.
+Note: You can prep the casserole the night before serving.
+Do not bake it, cover with foil and place in the refrigerator.
+Remove it about half an hour prior to baking it.
+If you are making two smaller casseroles, cover one with cheese, wrap it securely in freezer wrap, and you can keep it in the freezer for several months.
 Make sure you identify it by writing on a label placed on top of the foil (or a piece of masking tape) what is in the dish.
 To serve, remove from the refrigerator the night before and allow to thaw out overnight in the refrigerator.
 Bake as above.

 SUGGESTIONS FOR SERVING CHICKEN TETRAZZINI